HoundStir1007/g9-cd-archiver/CD_RIPPER_INSTRUCTIONS.md

 3. **Large discs**: Progress is shown, be patient for full CDs
 4. **Read errors**: Script continues copying what it can
 5. **Quit anytime**: Type `quit`, `exit`, or `q` to stop
+6. **🆕 Network Storage**: Wait for 4TB installation for optimal workflow

 ## Troubleshooting 🔧